 a.
-How do your senior leaders lead and how do their personal actions guide and sustain your organization?
+Describe how senior leaders lead and how their personal actions guide and sustain your organization.

 An overall Impression is offered based on the description of your Approach in the context of the set of Discussion Area 1a detailed questions and the Participant's identified activities that address this Discussion Area and the Deployment of these identified activities.
 Specific observations indicate key strengths and opportunities for improvement.
 Key Examiner Observations are as follows: